kjottgi/linked-blog-starter-md/STA260/Statistics Review.md

 U_{2} &= \frac{\bar{Y}-\mu/}{\frac{\sigma}{\sqrt{ n }}} \sim N(0,1)
 \end{align}
 $$
-Since $U_{2}$ doss not rdepend on any unknown paramaters, it is a better pivotal point.
+Since $U_{2}$ doss not depend on any unknown parameters, it is a better pivotal point.
 How to find the confidence interval:
 1. Formulate a possible pivotal quantity U
 2. Investigate if this pivotal quantity can be used as a pivotal quantity
 3. Constructing a confidence interval using U
-We will *usually* be given the pivotal quantity/
+We will *usually* be given the pivotal quantity, but may need to derive it!
+$1-\alpha:$ The confidence interval we want the range to be into, so the percentage of probability.
+Note that we take whatever is not in the range and divide it by two, this is not the only approach but is the best[from outside sources.]
 ###### How do we find the distribution of U?
 There are three methods:
 1. Distribution technique
 2. Moment generating function technique
 		Fact:
 		$$M_{{aY+b}}= e^b M_{Y(at)}$$
-1. Arithmetic of random variables
+3. Arithmetic of random variables
 		We know that $$
 Y \sim Exp(\theta) \rightarrow Y \sim Gam(1,\theta)
 $$So, we know the basic fact that if d